 Crafts, jewelry and other homemade items.
 Is your kid creative?
 Resourceful?
 Platforms like Etsy provide a great way to sell her wares online.
 On Etsy, vendors pay 20 cents to list a product and then a commission of 3.5% on each sale.
 The policy for kids is that the Etsy shop must be owned and managed by a parent or legal guardian.
 If you think your daughter can’t earn money this way—think again.
 When 9-year-old Zandra Cunningham’s dad told her “no” to buying lip gloss, she decided to make some.
 Zandra started her own business, Azariah’s Innocence, right before her 10th birthday, and began producing and selling lip balms and body butter at local farmers’ markets in Buffalo, New York.
 She’s now 17 with an Etsy shop, website and production and distribution studio where she creates natural beauty and bath products with inspiring messages.
 She’s also been a TEDx speaker and has been featured in several media outlets.

 Lawn and gardening services.
 If your daughter has a penchant for playing in the dirt and helping things grow, she could charge an hourly rate for watering, weeding, planting, pruning and just basic gardening for those neighbors who want a lovely flowerbed or vegetable patch, but don’t have the time for it.
-Kidsgardening.org is a great website for learning about gardening basics.
+Kidsgardening.org and Yard Care Gurus.com are great websites for learning about gardening basics.

 Face painter.
 Kids’ birthday parties, summer festivals, carnivals, tailgate parties before sporting events—these are all opportunities for artistic girls who want to offer their face painting skills.
 If you daughter has a creative flare and/or some artistic talent, face painting could be an easy and lucrative skill to learn as well as a fairly portable business to take on-the-go as needed.